Manpreet-Bhatti/Manpreet-Bhatti/README.md

 I'm a Front End (aspiring Full Stack) Developer based in Toronto 🇨🇦.

-- :telescope: I'm currently working as a Developer for [Critical Mass](https://www.criticalmass.com/), building components and features for automative clients.
+- :telescope: I'm a former front-end developer for [Critical Mass](https://www.criticalmass.com/), building components and features for automative clients.
 - :construction: When I'm not working, I'm actively build out my personal project — [RateThatMovie](https://github.com/Manpreet-Bhatti/RateThatMovie), a full-fledged web application for avid movie watchers so that they can track their movies.
 I'm hoping to scale it out to TV shows in the near future as well.
 - :seedling: Exploring the versatility and power of [Go](https://go.dev/).
 - :speech_balloon: In my free time, I like to solve problems on [Leetcode](https://leetcode.com/) where I have also [documented](https://github.com/Manpreet-Bhatti/leetcode-solutions) my solutions and progress, hoping to complete problems in both JavaScript and Python.